garrandall/popular-music-data/tracks/paparazzi-xzibit.md

 who dare to cross this path
 yo, I do ya like math
-cut with glass, make a blood bath so on behalf of all niggaz I get drunk with smoke a lot of blunts with
+cut with glass, make a blood bath so on behalf of all niggas I get drunk with smoke a lot of blunts with
 I dispose of your punk shit
 keep it all in perspective
 Carbon Copies gettin caught up in the Paparazzi

 Once again it's the liquidation crew and I return for you